jnaor/wizzy/README.md

 ## Physical Setup (Raspberry, Jetson, Arduino)

-1. A Raspberry PI running the main control logic, the LIDAR, the Haptic feedback and the FLIC emergency stop button
+1. A Raspberry PI running the main control logic, the LIDAR, the Haptic feedback and the FLIC emergency stop button.
+Login: **wizzy-aux**, Password: 123456.
+Generates a WIFI network (called WizzyFI; password **wizzywizzy**)
-2. An nVidia Jetson nano processing the images from four Realsense depth cameras and the audio output
+2. An nVidia Jetson nano processing the images from four Realsense depth cameras and the audio output.
+Login: **wizzy*, Password: **wizzy**
 3. An arduino controlling LED visual feedback

 The system is based on ROS1 melodic (with the Raspberry as ROS_MASTER) and nodes in python2 (except for the LED component which is in C++ on the Arduino).